Music in Leeds: 1970s: Post-punk

+1980s: Street and anarcho punk

 As the aforementioned groups pushed punk rock into more experimental directions, the likes of Abrasive Wheels, The Underdogs, The Expelled and Icon A.D. pursued more aggressive and confrontational punk styles like anarcho punk, street punk and hardcore punk.
 Chumbawamba, who lived in a squat in Armley, emerged from this scene soon after and transformed it by bringing vegetarianism, animal rights and anti-violence values into the anarchist scene.
 Along with A State of Mind, Chumbawamba brought about the emergence of the term "peace punk".

+2000s: Post-hardcore, hardcore punk and post-punk

 In the early–2000s, Leeds punk groups became increasingly interested in the sound of U.S. bands like Fugazi, Hot Water Music and Small Brown Bike, leading to the emergence of a more U.S.–centric sound seen through the likes of And None of Them Knew They were Robots, Fig.4.0, Dugong and Joe Ninety.
 Send More Paramedics formed in Leeds in 2001 by members of And None of Them Knew They were Robots.
 They won Zane Lowe's the 'fresh meat' competition on BBC Radio 1 show, leading to a "Guerilla Gig Live" performance on BBC Three.